 I’ve not previously given this site over to guest bloggers before but I really liked the concept of Findependence Day for Teens, so I’m happy to run this piece by Dave Landry Jr., a debt relief counsellor who recently has begun to blog.
 Over to you, Dave!

 It’s doubtful many teenagers think about financial independence.
 After all, middle age, not to mention old age, is as far away as it can be and the idea of saving for the future when you have so much of it in front of you doesn’t seem like a priority.
 Of course, this doesn’t mean that many teenagers don’t plan their financial futures, but it does mean that all of them should.
 The reasoning is the same for a teenager as it is for an adult: Namely, the sooner you begin planning for your findependence day, the sooner you can achieve it.
 And believe it or not there are many things that most teenagers can start doing right away to ensure that their financial independence comes sooner rather than later.

 1.)
 Stay out of debt.
 Since it’s doubtful you’ll have the income to put down a payment on a house, what we’re talking about here is consumer debt; most specifically, credit cards.
 If you do take out credit cards, pay off your minimum balances each month and plan ahead for spending in large amounts.
-Should one fall into debt’s way, a service like National Debt Relief can assist in managing the situation and ease the transition of filing for bankruptcy or consolidating.
+Should one fall into debt’s way, there are services available that can assist in managing the situation and ease the transition of filing for bankruptcy or consolidating.